 includes a prohibition on chaining or tethering, provisions for intact

 proper care of animals.
-The bill also establishes a definition for and
+The ordinance also establishes a definition

-regulation of commercial breeder facilities.
-Commercial breeder facilities
+for and regulation of commercial breeder facilities.
+Commercial breeder

-are defined as any facilities in any zone other than a residential zone
+facilities are defined as any facilities in any zone other than a residential

 also establishes limit of 6 companion animals- 4 of the same species